 Being a small company, Creightons has grown substantially over the past decade.
 Over this period, the company has gone from 3 brands to 10 brands, 1 private label customer to 9, 2 discount brand customers to 20+, 10 contract customers to 30+ and 0 export markets to 30+.
 This is the type of growth I like to see in the companies I invest in.

 From an investment perspective, the company ticks a lot of boxes for me.
-Its in the consumer staples sector which I like.
+It’s in the consumer staples sector which I like.
 It has a strong balance sheet.
 It has sound financials with decent operating margins of about 6%.
 It is growing at approximately 20% a year.
 It has a 10% return on capital employed figure which has been increasing over time.
 Insiders have a significant shareholding in the company And it offers great value with a P/E under 15.

 I purchased 2,298 shares in Creightons for a price of 29.5p a share last week.
-It was a weird purchase so to speak as I bought the shares in the morning and by the close of day, I was already down 5% as the share price was dropping like a stone.
+It was a weird purchase so to speak as I bought the shares in the morning and by the close of the day, I was already down 5% as the share price was dropping like a stone.
 I actually panicked a little as I wondered whether I made the right decision buying into the company.
 Thankfully, the price rose substantially over the next day and eased my nerves.
 This is a lesson when investing in small caps.
-Companies like Creightons are very illiquid and thus there share prices are way more volatile than larger companies who’s shares are more liquid.
+Companies like Creightons are very illiquid and thus their share prices are way more volatile than larger companies whose shares are more liquid.